wujy28/tp/docs/DeveloperGuide.md

 1. Undoing and Redoing add command

-   1. Prerequisites: Have no patient with name `Shen Qi Feng` and/or ic number `S0473859D` in the patient list. (else you may replace the name and/or ic number specified in the test cases)
+   1. Prerequisites: Have no patient with name `Shen Qi Feng` and/or IC number `S0473859D` in the patient list. (else you may replace the name and/or IC number specified in the test cases)

    2. Test case: `add n/Shen Qi Feng i/S0473859D` then `undo`<br>
       Expected: Patient with name `Shen Qi Feng` and IC number `S0473859D` is added, then removed.
 Details of success of